zachary-peterson/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  Closure is basically what has access to what.
+Certain things are closed off from others depending on if/where they're nested.

 2. Study the following code, then answer the questions below.

 ```js